Get App

 • The Diameter of the Sun is 108 times that of the Earth

-This cosmological or astrological relationship shows the sacred connection between the Sun, Earth and mankind in Hinduism.
-The diameter of the Sun is 108 times greater than the diameter of the Earth.
+This cosmological or astrological relationship shows the sacred connection between the Sun, Earth, Moon and mankind in Hinduism.
+The distance between the Earth and the Sun is 108 times the diameter of the Sun.
+Also, the distance between the Earth and the Moon is 108 times the diameter of the Moon.

 • 108 Names of Hindu Gods and Goddesses